Go Back Up

 IRS Publication 969 is a valuable resource for employers and HR professionals who want to understand the guidelines and regulations surrounding HSAs, HRAs, MSAs, and FSAs.
 By familiarizing yourself with the information provided in this publication, you can make informed decisions regarding healthcare spending and health plan coverage while ensuring compliance with IRS rules and regulations.

-At PeopleKeep, we specialize in benefits administration.
-We can help you support your employees with HRAs, employee stipends, or a combination of the two.
-Our platform eliminates administrative burdens and streamlines the process of offering cost-effective benefits that align with your company's values.
+At PeopleKeep, we specialize in health benefits administration.
+We can help you support your employees with one of three types of HRAs.
+Our platform eliminates administrative burdens and streamlines the process of offering cost-effective HRAs that align with your company's values.

 Let PeopleKeep administer health benefits for your business.
 Schedule a call with a personalized benefits advisor now!